ibm-cloud-docs/key-protect/tutorials/secure-import.md

 {: #tutorial-import-objectives}

-This tutorial walks you through creating and securely importing encryption keys into the {{site.data.keyword.keymanagementservicelong_notm}} service.
+This tutorial walks you through creating and securely importing encryption keys into the {{site.data.keyword.keymanagementserviceshort}} service.
 It's intended for users who are new to
 {{site.data.keyword.keymanagementserviceshort}}, but who might have some familiarity with key management systems.
 The following steps should take about 20 minutes to complete.

 - Setting up the {{site.data.keyword.keymanagementserviceshort}} API

 - Preparing your {{site.data.keyword.keymanagementserviceshort}} service
   instance to begin importing keys

 - Creating and encrypting keys using the OpenSSL cryptography toolkit

 - Importing an encrypted key to your
   {{site.data.keyword.keymanagementserviceshort}} service instance

 This tutorial won't incur any charges to your {{site.data.keyword.cloud_notm}}
 account.